Twiztermate/Amazon_Test/README.md

 Configure the Environment

-3. Install cypress by following the code below npm init npm install cypress — save-dev npm install @badeball/cypress-cucumber-preprocessor npm install @cypress/browserify-preprocessor

- 4. Execute Script
+3. Execute Script
 In the command line type “npx cypress open” .Cypress Runner will open.
 Select E2E testing then choose browser.
 A spec dashboard will open containing all the feature files listed.
-Select the desired feature file and that test will start executing.
+Select the feature file and that test will start executing.